Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Liver panel or liver function tests also measure bilirubin, a waste product that forms when red blood cells break down.
 This test measures total bilirubin and direct bilirubin.
 Total bilirubin is the amount of bilirubin in your blood.
 Direct bilirubin measures the bilirubin that is made in your liver.

-You may have this test as part of a routine checkup.
+You may need this test as part of a routine checkup.
 You may also have this test if you have symptoms of liver disease or damage.
 Symptoms include:

 Yellow color of your skin and the whites of your eyes (jaundice)

 Light-colored or black and bloody bowel movements